rajatgarg765/sts_score_prediction/README.md

 Semantic similarity.
 Semantic Textual Similarity (STS) assesses the degree to which two sentences are semantically equivalent to each other.
 1 means highly similar
-0 means highly dissimilar
+0 means highly dissimilar.
-I have deployed it on Heroku cloud below is the
+I have deployed it on Heroku cloud
 Link: https://sts-score-pred.herokuapp.com/